ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : any serializable information about an Artifact.
 To help interpretation of Statements, they must be tagged with a media type (as specified in {{RFC6838}}).
-A Statement may represent a Software Bill Of Materials (SBOM) that lists the ingredients of a software Artifact, some endorsement or attestation about an Artifact, or any content an issuer wishes to publish.
+A Statement may represent a Software Bill Of Materials (SBOM) that lists the ingredients of a software Artifact, an endorsement or attestation about an Artifact, indicate the End of Life (EOL), redirection to a newer version,  or any content an Issuer wishes to publish about an Artifact.
+The additional Statements about an artifact are correlated by the Subject defined in the CWT_Claims protected header.
-The statement is opaque to Transparency Service, and MAY be encrypted.
+The Statement is considered opaque to Transparency Service, and MAY be encrypted.

 Subject:

 : (Previously named Feed) a logical collection of Statements about the same Artifact.
 For any step or set of steps in a supply chain there may be multiple statements made about the same Artifact.
-Issuers use the CWT `sub` claim to create a coherent sequence of Signed Statements about the same Artifact and Verifiers use the Subject to ensure completeness and non-equivocation in supply chain evidence by identifying all Transparent Statements linked to the one(s) they are evaluating.
+Issuers use Subject to create a coherent sequence of Signed Statements about the same Artifact and Verifiers use the Subject to ensure completeness and non-equivocation in supply chain evidence by identifying all Transparent Statements linked to the one(s) they are evaluating.
-In SCITT, Subject is a property of the dedicated, protected header attribute `13: CWT_Claims` within the Envelope.
+In SCITT, Subject is a property of the dedicated, protected header attribute `13: CWT_Claims` within the protected header of the COSE envelope.

 Transparency Service: